pf-itemcalc/pf-itemcalc/README.md

 # PF Calc

-Used to calculate cost and weight of weapons, armor and scrolls
+Used to calculate cost, weight and caster level of weapons, armor and scrolls